Support in plant (Physiological support & Structural support)

 • Acquire the cells the hardness (turgidity) and strength (support the plant).

-The structural support is a permanent support, because it depends on the deposition of some substances on the plant cell walls or in some of its parts such as cellulose, lignin, suberin and cutin which acquires the plant the turgidity and strength, maintains the internal plant tissues and prevents the loss of the water through them.
+The structural support is permanent, because it depends on the deposition of some substances on the plant cell walls or in some of its parts such as cellulose, lignin, suberin and cutin which acquires the plant the turgidity and strength, maintain the internal plant tissues and prevents the loss of the water through them.

 Examples